nicolaskruger/designPatterns/README.md

 ## :one: Singleton

-This pattern ensure that ono class have only one instance.
+This pattern ensure that one class have only one instance.

 <img src= "./assets/create/Singleton.png">